 Piano

-Piano VST plugins reproduce the sounds of different types of pianos, from grand to electric, allowing you to hit the perfect keys in your compositions.
+Piano VST plugins reproduce the sounds of different pianos, from grand to electric, allowing you to hit the perfect keys in your compositions.

 Bass